jakobib/ticer2012/slides.md

 ![][wine]

-* Can be used in different context and times
-  (if it is well done)
+* Can be used in different context and times, if it is well done:
-    * consider special properties of data
+    * respect special properties of data
-	* consider different notions of data
+	* respect different notions of data

 ## Special properties of data